 H-2B workers should keep a record of hours worked and wages paid.

-Get a Free Legal Evaluation of Your Rights Under U.S. Farm Labor Laws
+Get Legal Help Protecting Your Rights Under U.S. Farm Labor Laws

 U.S. farm labor labor laws can be confusing, especially to farm workers visiting the country on a visa and unfamiliar with the legal system and immigration laws.
-But all workers have certain rights.
-If you believe your rights as a farm worker have been violated, have an attorney evaluate your potential claim today for free.
+But all workers have certain rights, such as those requiring a minimum wage and safe working conditions.
+If you believe your rights as a farm worker have been violated, you shoiuld speak with an employment law attorney.